Commission

 Who serves on the Commission?

-Nine growers make up the Kansas Grain Sorghum Commission.
-These growers represent each of the nine crop reporting districts in the state of Kansas.
+Nine growers make up the Kansas Grain Sorghum Commission, representing each of the nine crop reporting districts in Kansas.

 Are commissioners elected or appointed?

-Under legislation passed in 2000 designed to give growers more input into their commission representation, growers began directly electing commissioners in 2002.
-The Commission retains the ability to appoint commissioners when the need arises.
+Under legislation passed in 2000 to give growers more input into their representation, commissioners began being elected directly in 2002.
+The Commission retains the ability to appoint commissioners when needed.

 Who handles the Commission business?